Why Brazil's business elites are warming to a far-right flamethrower for president

 Haddad, an economist, has been meeting with major investors to quell fears about a PT return to power.
 Known for his bookish, calm demeanor, Haddad has played up his orthodox positions on inflation, exchange rates and deficits.

 Still, he has acknowledged he would dump the labor and spending reforms of unpopular outgoing President Michel Temer.
-And he has made it clear his administration would run state-controlled oil company Petroleo Brasileiro SA or Petrobras as a development vehicle and scuttle the proposed sale of Embraer’s commercial jet business to Boeing Co.
+And he has made it clear his administration would run state-controlled oil company Petroleo Brasileiro SA (PETR4.SA) or Petrobras as a development vehicle and scuttle the proposed sale of Embraer’s (EMBR3.SA) commercial jet business to Boeing Co (BA.N).

 Haddad recently tweeted that the market was “an abstract entity that terrorizes the public.”